opendaylight/integration-packaging/rpm/README.markdown

 ```

 The `-v`/`--version` flag accepts a version number.
 Any build that matches
-the portions provided will be build.
+the portions provided will be built.
 If more than one build matches the
 portions provided, all matching builds will be executed.

 For example, `build.py -v 3` would execute the builds that match the regex